maxmacstn/BR-M5/README.md

 * Auto re-connect.

 ## Installation
+1. Install [ArduinoNvs]() library, uses to store paring data to ESP32 NVS storage.
+2. Install this library from the following way.
   - Platform IO Library Manager
   - Arduino IDE Library Manager
   - Manual installation by copying this repository to your `library` folder

 ## Usage
 I'm highly recommend you to checkout example code to see how to use it.